ibois-epfl/sp4e-andrea-petras/CONTRIBUTING.md

 - `type PrivateVariable`: public member of a class
 - `type m_PrivateVariable`: Hungarian notation with UpperCamelCase for private class members.
 - `static type s_StaticVariable`: Hungarian notation with UpperCamelCase for static members of class.
+- `type p_ProtectedVariable`: Hungarian notation with UpperCamelCase for protected members of class.
 - `APP_SPEC`: Constants with SNAKE_UPPER_CASE.
 - All the other naming uses UpperCamelCase.